Amila-Rukshan/winzigc-compiler/README.md

 ## Winzigc programming language

 This project includes the code for the language specified by [winzigc language spectification](/SPECIFICATION.md).
+It generates [LLVM](https://llvm.org/) bitcode for the Winzigc program and compiles the bitcode to an executable binary using the [Clang](https://clang.llvm.org/) backend.

 ## Memeory allocation